wavefrontHQ/opentelemetry-examples/java-example/README.md

 # Instrumenting Java Apps with OpenTelemetry

 This guide shows you how to manually instrument your Java application using the OpenTelemetry API and the OpenTelemetry SDK.
-The data is sent to Tanzu Observability using the OpenTelemetry Collector and the Wavefront Proxy.
-To learn about the data flow from your application to Tanzu Observability by Wavefront, see [Send Trace Data Using the OpenTelemetry Collector](https://docs.wavefront.com/opentelemetry_tracing.html#send-data-using-the-opentelemetry-collector).
+You learn how to send data to Tanzu Observability by Wavefront using the OpenTelemetry Collector and the Wavefront Proxy.

+**Tip**: To learn about the data flow from your application to Tanzu Observability by Wavefront, see [Send Trace Data Using the OpenTelemetry Collector](https://docs.wavefront.com/http://localhost:4000/opentelemetry_tracing.html#send-data-using-the-opentelemetry-collector-and-the-wavefront-proxy).

 ## Prerequisites

-* A Tanzu Observability by Wavefront account, which gives you access to a cluster.
+* Access to a Tanzu Observability by Wavefront account.
+This gives you access to a Wavefront instance.
-    If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
+    If you don’t have one, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
 * Clone the [OpenTelemetry Examples](https://github.com/wavefrontHQ/opentelemetry-examples) repository.
 * Install the Docker platform.
 You’ll run the Wavefront proxy on Docker for this tutorial.
 * Install the Wavefront proxy on Docker.